Timonflogo/Economics-Project/README.md

-daily daily electricity consumption pattern, as well as periods of vacation, illness, or other reasons of absence, where no consumption occurs, all of which potentially distort the relationship with the weather.
+daily daily electricity consumption pattern, as well as periods of vacation, illness, or other reasons of absence, where no consumption occurs, all of which potentially distort the relationship with the weather. <br>
 The best performing algorithms on the hourly and daily forecasting challenges with a forecasting horizon of 168 and 30 observations, respectively, was a simple ARIMAX model which is a ARIMA Regression model, using